Judge Grants Bail to 3 in Rape Case That Divided Rhode Island Town

 Thunberg released the men—Montrell Wilson, 19, and Jah-Qwin Sekator and Trent Scuncio, 18—on their own recognizance, saying that they did not pose a flight risk or a risk to the safety of the community.
 She imposed an 8 p.m. curfew, mandatory substance abuse counseling, and a no-contact order with the complainant.

-Lawyers for the defendants and the attorney general’s office did not respond to a request for comment.
-If the attorney general’s office decides to proceed with the case, it will need to be brought to a grand jury for indictment.
+A spokesperson for the attorney general's office said they respected the judge's decision but remained ready to prosecute the case, which will first need to be brought to a grand jury for indictment.
+Lawyers for the defendants and the complainant declined to comment.

 While some community members have expressed concern for the young woman and the invasive nature of the bail hearings, others members have rallied around the defendants.
 A group calling itself South Kingstown Care & Justice hosted a vigil in support of the defendants this month, arguing that they should be allowed to return to their families and classrooms while the state considers whether to proceed to trial.
 It is currently raising money for their legal fees.